BrynCooke/cassandra/README.md

 -----------------

 Note: THIS IN NO WAY REPRESENTS CODE THAT WOULD MAKE IT IN TO A C* PR.

 It takes a bunch of shortcuts to allow evalutation of:
 1. is this possible?
 2. what is performance like without optimisation?

-You can load the northwind database by runnin ght following command:
+You can load the northwind database by running the following command:

 `bin/cqlsh < northwind.cql`